Data collection and privacy

 • This dataset contains the details of work-related deaths in Australia, including the deceased’s name and the circumstances of their death.
 Although the Privacy Act does not apply to the information of a deceased person, the dataset could also include the personal information of living third parties.

-• We will only disclose the personal information in this database to other regulators where we need to do so to obtain more information to complete the dataset.
+• We will only disclose the personal information in this database to regulators where we need to do so to obtain more information to complete the dataset.

 • This is an aggregate dataset relating to WHS compliance and enforcement, compensation, disputes, enforcement of workplace decisions and undertakings.